 - What To Know About College Assistive Technology Specialists

 Our library has lots of great equipment that students are able to rent.
 Laptops are usually the most common to rent, but students (of all majors) can also rent cameras, video recorders, sound equipment, and even projectors.
-Another unexpected tool I have been able to use is a fast loading scanner, connected to the computer lab.
+I’ve checked out laptops that had a different operating system than the one I normally use for various projects, as well as fast loading scanners that could be used in the computer lab.

 One of my favorite recording studios in the library is super easy to use.
 Just plug in a flash drive, push a button, and then you’re recording a video that is downloaded to the flash drive.
-This has been incredibly helpful for people who need to do a simple video with no editing for a class, and I’ve seen people with blindness really benefit from the simple interface.
+This has been incredibly helpful for people who need to do a simple video with no editing for a class, and can also be used by blind students with no or low amounts of assistance.
 Other recording studios are also available for students to use their own (or borrowed) equipment, as well as create audio recordings.

 My college supports an application called BrowZine.
 This allows students and staff to search scholarly journals written by people at the university.
 They can also browse some magazines.
 Some professors require students to cite at least one article from these types of databases.
 Being able to enlarge these articles on my iPad makes it easy to find articles to use.